Telehealth: A Timely

 When shame, stigma, and stress team up with inaccessibility and high costs around some of the most common reproductive health conditions, the result is a culture of untreated illness that can only lead to more suffering.

 Luckily, there’s a solution: enter telemedicine.
-With legions of doctors ready to move online, where the overhead costs of providing care are lower, telehealth companies connect patients with the resources they need, at an inclusive price point, which opens the door for millions of underinsured Americans to get treatment.
+With legions of licensed medical providers ready to move online, where the overhead costs of providing care are lower, telehealth companies connect patients with the resources they need, at an inclusive price point, which opens the door for millions of underinsured Americans to get treatment.

 What Is Telehealth?